Guided Query Refinement: Multimodal Hybrid Retrieval with Test-Time Optimization: Introduction

 Visual document retrieval is the task of returning relevant documents -- typically PDFs containing figures, tables, and other visual elements -- in response to a textual query \citep{mathew2021docvqadatasetvqadocument,mathew2021infographicvqa,li-etal-2024-multimodal-arxiv,zhu2022towards,faysse2025colpali}.
 To tackle this task, neural retrieval pipelines often follow a text-centric approach, relying on OCR or vision-language models to convert source documents into textual chunks, and then constructing an index using semantic text encoders \citep{karpukhin-etal-2020-dense, VisualMRC2021}.
 An alternative, vision-centric, approach relies instead on multimodal encoder models.
 Building on the ColBERT \citep{khattab2020colbert} late-interaction approach, \textit{ColPali}-based \citep{faysse2025colpali} encoders operate directly on image patches, and yield multi-vector embedding representations of images and queries.

 While this approach achieves state-of-the-art results on public benchmarks of visual document retrieval\footnote{ \url{https://huggingface.co/blog/manu/vidore-v2}} \citep{mace2025vidore}, open challenges within this paradigm remain.
-First, to pursue state-of-the-art performance, recent late-interaction multimodal retrievers\footnote{Henceforth, we use retrievers and encoders interchangeably.} massively scale the length and dimensionality of query and document representations.
+First, to pursue state-of-the-art performance, recent late-interaction multimodal retrievers\footnote{Henceforth, we use ``retrievers'' and ``encoders'' interchangeably.
+For additional background on these emerging retrieval paradigms, refer to \autoref{app:background}.} massively scale the length and dimensionality of query and document representations.
 This can incur a substantial latency and storage overhead, hindering the ability to provide an efficient and scalable solution.
 For example, \nemo{} represents each document page with 10 MB of memory \citep{xu2025llama_nemo}, three orders of magnitude more than single-vector dense retrievers (\autoref{tab:models}).
 Secondly, a vision-centric approach for matching textual queries to textually rich documents may be limited by the substantial modality gap \citep{clavié2025readbenchmeasuringdensetext, li2025closingmodalitygapmixed, role2025gapquantifyingreducingmodality} exhibited by modern vision-language models.
-These gaps motivate exploring complementary approaches for improving the performance of \emph{ColPali}-based encoders.
+These gaps motivate exploring complementary approaches for improving the performance of multimodal encoders.

 An early concept in the application of neural retrievers has been that of \textit{\hr{}} \citep{dos-santos-etal-2015-learning,kuzi2020leveraging}, where the outputs of different retrievers are aggregated at the level of ranks or query-document similarity scores (see \autoref{fig:fusion}) to obtain the final list of retrieved documents.
 Hybrid retrieval (or \textit{hybrid search}) most commonly refers to the combination of a neural semantic text retriever with a sparse lexical representation (e.g., BM25).
-More broadly, it reflects the notion that models relying on different types of representations can capture complementary aspects of the data, and boost the overall system performance.
+More broadly, it reflects the notion that models relying on different types of representations can capture complementary aspects of the data, which can in turn be leveraged to boost the overall performance on the task.